 Heavy equipment is often used to construct fireline to slow fire progression because it can build wider fireline at a faster rate.
 This Watch Out requires extra situational awareness because there is unburned fuel between the bulldozer and the main fire.

-It is important for firefighters to recognize unburned fuel between themselves and the fire as Watch Out Situation #11.
+It is important for firefighters to recognize Watch Out Situation #11, unburned fuel between themselves and the fire.
 Often it is not possible or practical for direct attack on a fire.
 Before attempting indirect attack and any time the firefighter is in a position where there is unburned fuel between them and the fire, the following questions must be addressed immediately:

 - Can you see the fire or are you in contact with someone who can?
 Discuss situations you might find yourself in where you are out in the green and cannot see the fire.
 What can you do?